Gluten-free pumpkin cake with cream

 Instructions

-• In a medium bowl, mix the dry ingredients (except for the sugar): flours, baking soda, baking powder, cinnamon, anise, cloves and nutmeg.
+• In a medium bowl, mix all the dry ingredients (except the sugar): gluten-free flour, almond flour, bicarbonate of soda, baking powder, and spices.

 Good Balanced Food